EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 - [Domain name](#domain-name) for your host
 - Public [email address](#email-address) to be used as the public contact method
 - To be eligible to run a reputation contract on your host, you should have the following resources.
 Adhering to these requirements increases your chances of obtaining a good reputation:
-  - Per contract instance requirements (configured during installation or by using the `evernode config resources <arguments>` command):
+  - Per contract instance requirements (configured during installation or by using the `evernode config resources <arguments>` command).
     - CPU: **1 Core**
     - RAM: **1 GB**
     - Swap: **1 GB**
     - Disk space: **2 GB**
   - If you are allowing three contract instances (the minimum required to be eligible for reputation) to run on your host, you should ensure your machine has the following resources.
-These recommendations consider both the consumption of contract instances and host software (e.g., OS, systemd, etc.):
+These recommendations consider both the consumption of contract instances and host software (e.g., OS, systemd, etc.).
     - CPU: **4 Cores CPU**
     - RAM: **4 GB**
     - Swap: **4 GB**